 A History Lesson

 Bears and deer, sharks and guppies, the food chain are what drives evolution and animal behavior.

 This is true for all animals, but the results of this struggle for survival are visible in the way guinea pigs behave.

-Guinea pigs are used to being on the bottom of the food chain, serving as food for creatures like felines, canines, birds of prey, and even human beings, and as they rely on sight they have to have their eyes open most of the time even when they sleep.
+Guinea pigs are prey creatures; they are used to being on the bottom of the food chain, serving as food for creatures like felines, canines, birds of prey, and humans.